Advice: Keeping Open Bottles

-An open bottle will oxidise if left for more than a day, sometimes less.
+An open bottle will oxidise if left for half a day or so, sometimes less.
 Already oxidised wines like Vin Jaune can be kept for a weeks, as can dessert wines and fortified wines but most others fade in half a day to a day.

 Air is the enemy